michelle-miller/virtual-agent/add-custom-training.md

 ## About this task

 You cannot access the workspace for a core capability to update its training data directly.
-To add to the training data for a core capability, you must add a custom capability that has the same intent name as the core capability to your own Conversation workspace.
+To add to the training data for a core capability, you must add a custom capability that has the same intent name as the core capability to your own {{site.data.keyword.conversationshort}} workspace.
 From there, you can add your own examples of typical user utterances.
 The service checks both versions of the capability, the one trained by IBM, and the one trained by you as it analyzes and classifies the input.
 Adding custom data increases the likelihood that the classifier will recognize and match the input from your customers to this capability correctly at run time.

 You cannot augment the training data of a core capability that is configured to use a built-in response type.
 At run time, after the service identifies the intent of the user input, and maps the intent to the custom workspace, it must use the dialog that is associated with the custom workspace; it cannot switch back to the Core workspace where the built-in dialogs are defined.